CORE-GATECH-GROUP/serpent-tools/docs/develop/datamodel.rst

 If/when sufficient bugs are found and fixed, a new beta release should be made and pushed.

-Once the beta period is complete, a release candidate, ``0.10.0rc0`` or similar, should be made and pushed.
+Once the beta period is complete, a release candidate should be made and pushed.
 Users should be alerted through appropriate channels.
 This release candidate should be live for a reasonable amount of time.